jpdas18/Applied-Machine-Learning/Project_4_Plan.md

 X_train,  X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=21, stratify=y)

 #### I will then modify the following boosted trees model to take my data as inputs and then eventually predict the appropriate ethnicity given a first and last name.
+I will start by using a subset of the Wikipedia dataset and trying to predict one class of ethnicity and eventually I will expand the model so that it will be able to predict multiple classes.

 fc = tf.feature_column
 CATEGORICAL_COLUMNS = ['first_name', 'last_name']